Iris tissue is present in conjunction with other structures.

-Promptly and even recurrent iritis has a good visual prognosis.
+Promptly and even recurrent Iritis has an excellent visual prognosis.

-However, if inflammation is not controlled, cataract, glaucoma, and degenerative corneal change (band keratopathy) occur as a complication of prolonged intraocular inflammation.
+However, if inflammation is not controlled, cataracts, glaucoma, and degenerative corneal change (band keratopathy) occur due to prolonged intraocular inflammation.

-Long-term use of topical steroids alone can cause cataracts and glaucoma, as well as making the cornea more vulnerable to infections, such as herpes simplex keratitis.
+Long-term use of topical steroids alone can cause cataracts and glaucoma, as well as make the cornea more vulnerable to infections, such as herpes simplex keratitis.

 When complications are severe, some form of blindness may develop in addition to glaucoma.

-Continuous monitoring of the eye is necessary, since iritis has a tendency to recur.
+Continuous monitoring of the eye is necessary since Iritis tends to recur.

-Idiosyncratic elevation of intraocular pressure can occur with topical steroids and may need long-term glaucoma care, even if the drops are stopped.
+Idiosyncratic intraocular pressure elevation can occur with topical steroids and may need long-term glaucoma care, even if the drops are stopped.